Microsoft/techcasestudies/_posts/2016-11-31-SetouchiHD.md

 ## Problem statement ##

 They have a great knowledge of Agile and enugh technical skills.
 However, they were new to Azure and VSTS.
-Also, they also had a lot of manual process.
+Also, they had a lot of manual process.
 This is partly because they had lean approach.
 They have an enough knowedge to automate it however, they intentionally didn't do it.
 Because this is a new project.
 Unless really need it, they didn't automate it.
 I think this is the right approach.
 However, Mobile pipeline automation with VSTS and Blue green deployment on Azure are biggest issue for them.